urbaMonde/cohabitat-map-plugin/README.md

 ## Usage

 To install, add the following HTML code to your website.
-Make sure to replace `PARTNER_ID_HERE` by the ID of the partner projects you want to display.
+Make sure to replace `PARTNER_ID_HERE` by the id of the partner whose projects you want to display.

 ```
 <iframe src="https://urbamonde.github.io/cohabitat-map-plugin/#partner_id=PARTNER_ID_HERE"